FoxComm/highlander/ashes/docs/colors-and-typos.md

 We are using limited set of text colors, background colors and fonts.
-There are very few exceptions (socials, charts), but it is hightly recommended to use only existing variables for `color`, `background-color` and `font` css properties.
-If mockups didnt match them, discuss that with designer.
+There are very few exceptions (socials, charts), but it is highly recommended to use only existing variables for `color`, `background-color` and `font` css properties.
+If mockups didn't match them, discuss that with designer.

 To use variables, just import them to your css file: